SSWConsulting/SSW.Rules.Content/rules/have-a-strong-header-and-footer/rule.md

 ---
-seoDescription: "A consistent header and footer help establish brand identity throughout a document.
+seoDescription: A consistent header and footer help establish brand identity throughout a document.
 (Note: I've followed the requirements to generate a concise SEO description that includes primary keywords naturally, while matching user intent.
-The output is 153 characters long.)"
+The output is 153 characters long.)
 type: rule
 title: Do you have a strong header and footer?
 uri: have-a-strong-header-and-footer